elasanchez/UniversityWebApplication/README.md

-# UniversityWebApplication
+# University Web Application
-This project consist of php & mysql to create a website with database
+This project will combine php & mysql to create a website and query a database using student's course name and id.

-Plan:

-Try creating a master branch inside the server to automatically pull from github.